Our Most Frequently Asked Questions and Answers

 -

-As much as we love all animals (really, we do… we’re a farm), we can’t allow pets on the farm.
+As much as we love all animals (really, we do… we’re a farm), we can’t allow your pets on the farm.
 It’s all about keeping everyone safe—your furry friends, other visitors, and our alpaca herd.

 Heads-up: Maryland law also means pets can’t be left in vehicles, so even your car’s co-pilot has to stay home.

-Is smoking allowed at the farm?
+- Is smoking allowed at the farm?

 Nope! 🚭 Smoking of any kind—including vaping or marijuana—is strictly prohibited on the farm.
 Our alpacas prefer fresh air, and honestly… so do we.